drunkard/ceph-readable-doc/html/_sources/ceph-volume/lvm/activate.rst.txt

 ``activate``
 ============

-Once :ref:`ceph-volume-lvm-prepare` is completed, and all the various steps that entails are done, the volume is ready to get "activated".
+After :ref:`ceph-volume-lvm-prepare` has completed its run, the volume can be activated.

-This activation process enables a systemd unit that persists the OSD ID and its UUID (also called ``fsid`` in Ceph CLI tools), so that at boot time it can understand what OSD is enabled and needs to be mounted.
+Activating the volume involves enabling a ``systemd`` unit that persists the ``OSD ID`` and its ``UUID`` (which is also called the ``fsid`` in the Ceph CLI tools).
+After this information has been persisted, the cluster can determine which OSD is enabled and must be mounted.

-.. note:: The execution of this call is fully idempotent, and there is no
+.. note:: The execution of this call is fully idempotent.
+This means that the call can be executed multiple times without changing the result of its first successful execution.
-          side-effects when running multiple times

-For OSDs deployed by cephadm, please refer to :ref:cephadm-osd-activate: instead.
+For information about OSDs deployed by cephadm, refer to :ref:`cephadm-osd-activate`.

 新 OSD
 ------